diplodoc-platform/documentation-template/docs/en/sub-section/content.md

 # Sub-Section with content

 This is an example page for demonstation how sub-sections can be organized.
-More details about subsections inclusion can be found at https://diplodoc.com/docs/en/project/toc
+More details about subsections inclusion can be found [here](https://diplodoc.com/docs/en/project/toc)